mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Views of a Ratchet Tree {#views}

-MLS assumes that each participant maintains a complete and up-to-date view of the public state of the group's ratchet tree, including the public keys for all nodes and the credentials associated with the leaf nodes.
+We generally assume that each participant maintains a complete and up-to-date view of the public state of the group's ratchet tree, including the public keys for all nodes and the credentials associated with the leaf nodes.